mariusavram91/mariusavram/projects.md

 It is a complete student tracking, reporting and information management.
 A different instance is deployed for each school.

 * I have delivered multiple features and improvements for backend, frontend and infrastructure.
-I've added Capistrano to automate the deployments to each of or all instances.
+I've added Capistrano to automate the deployments to each of or all instances, this addition made updating all the decentralised instances a much faster process.
 Implemented various API integrations for file sharing, such as Dropbox and Google Drive, and information synchronisation with Active Directory and MSSQL databases, as well as the integration with Schoolbag.

-* Created XML and XSLT templates for school reports.
+* Created customised XML and XSLT templates for school reports.

 * I migrated our instances to Azure and managed them.
-I added monitorisation and automatisation.
+I added monitorisation and automatisation which improved our efficiency and downtimes.

 #### **Classis Ansible**  2016 [<i class="fa fa-github"></i>](https://github.com/LearningData/classis-ansible)